FXCM Review and Tutorial 2020

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.

 You can find out more about leverage and using margin in our trading strategies guide.

 Leucadia Investments is a part of the Jefferies Financial Group merchant banking organisation.
-FXCM in the UK and EU is regulated by the Financial Conduct Authority, while their subsidiary companies in Australia and South Africa are regulated by authorities in their own countries.
+FXCM in the UK is regulated by the Financial Conduct Authority, while their subsidiary companies in Australia and South Africa are regulated by authorities in their own countries.